-The Board of Governors of Regent College London are the College’s directors, Dr Selva Pankaj, Mrs Tharshiny Pankaj and Dr Maurizio Bragagni and Mr Simon Blagden CBE, Prof Nadey Hakim and Mr Sitha Praba.
+The Board of Governors of Regent College London are the College’s directors, Dr Selva Pankaj, Mrs Tharshiny Pankaj, Dr Maurizio Bragagni and Mr Simon Blagden CBE, Prof Nadey Hakim and Mr Sitha Praba.
 Dr Selva Pankaj also acts as the College Principal.

 The Board of Governors holds ultimate responsibility for the management of all aspects of the operation of Regent College London.
 The Board of Directors has two sub-committees reporting into it: the Audit and Risk Committee and the Nominations and Remuneration Committee.